Pensacola Equitable Distribution Attorneys

 - Gifts made during the marriage from one spouse to another

-What process does the Pensacola family aw judge use to carry out equitable distribution?
+What Process Does the Judge use to carry out equitable distribution?

 Once the judge has determined the appropriate classification of the property, he or she will then consider if any of the nonmarital property was commingled during the marriage with marital property.
 This is significant to the court because if nonmarital property was comingled with marital property, it is highly likely that the court would then classify the nonmarital property as marital because the comingling makes it seem as though the nonmarital property was intended to become marital at the time of comingling.